 - Consider principles like the rule of thirds or the Golden Ratio when determining how much space to include

-- Negative space gives your call to action button room to stand out among your other content and sets it apart
+- Negative space gives your call to action button room to stand out from your other content and sets it apart

 Size and Color